 Ben Harrison: “If you want me to hate her I will.”

 − Stepmom (1998)

-It is with great (still searching for the right word) I announce our upcoming new family addition.
+It is with great… (still searching for the right word) that I announce our upcoming new family addition.
 No, it’s not a baby.
 Yet.
 It’s my children’s stepmom.

-Until now, my ex husband’s significant other has held the dubious honor of being the “other woman,” a title that accurately denotes her well-deserved status as a home wrecker, the most unwanted of intruders, and categorically tromps the positions of any invasive in-laws and over-bearing family members.
+Until now, my ex-husband’s significant other has held the dubious honor of being the “other woman,” a title that accurately denotes her well-deserved status as a home wrecker, the most unwanted of intruders, and categorically trumps the positions of any invasive in-laws and overbearing family members.
 Now, as she usurps the much more ubiquitous title of stepmom, devastating my children, I know there is not a damn thing I can do about it.
 Or is there?

 Today I stand at a crossroads.
 Either I can sit back and allow my children to continue disparaging this woman, or I can facilitate her inevitable transition into their lives.
 These children can’t help but blame their dad’s fiancée for the dissolution of their family as they once knew it.
 But, in reality, she was only a symptom, even a catalyst, but certainly not the cause.
 When a marriage is strong, nothing can shake it from its foundation.
 This marriage was anything but that.

 I didn’t get to choose the woman who will be my children’s stepmom.
 But I can choose how I regard her publicly, and ultimately affect how my children view her.
 I can’t promise that I will ever be her friend.
 I’m not that progressive but, really, nobody knows what the future holds.
 My task is a difficult one; I must swallow my pride and pay a modicum of respect to a woman whom I both disrespect and dislike.
 But for better or for worse, till death do my ex-husband and her part (or sooner, as I found out when I got divorced), she will be in my children’s lives.